DillonSteyl/SCIE1000/ContextBased/context_exercise_9d.md

 The government was unhappy with the amount of deaths that would occur despite the large amount of vaccinations.
 It is expensive to vaccinate the population at a rate of 1000000 people per week, but they are willing to provide more funding if it will have a big impact.
 They want you to investigate the effect of vaccination rate on deaths, so they will know how many people to vaccinate per week.

 **Task:** Plot a graph of the number of deaths for different vaccination rates.
 Start with 1000000, increasing by 50000 until 2000000 (inclusive).
-Do not print anything or graph anything else.

 **Hint:** Now would be a good time to use the function you wrote in the previous exercise (you will have to copy paste it if you want to use it).
-Make sure you set message and graph to 0, so the function doesn't print or plot anything itself.

 **Solution:**
 ````
 from pylab import *

-def runSimulation(weeks, N, a, b, d, v, stepSize, message, graph):
+def runSimulation(weeks, N, a, b, d, v, stepSize):
     time = arange(0, weeks+0.1, stepSize)
     numSteps = size(time)
     S = zeros(numSteps)